faithvoid/script.cortanachat/README.md

 - "I was able to message my friend, but now I can't?"
 - Your friend's IP probably changed, you can edit their IP in the "Edit Friends" section on the Friends menu!
 - "How secure is this?"
 - Not very.
-It's all plaintext sent directly to a port, a-la IRC, so don't send anything you wouldn't want the entire world seeing.
+It's all plaintext sent with no encryption from IP to IP, a-la IRC, so don't send anything you wouldn't want the entire world seeing.
 Also, be careful who you give your IP address to, as there are bad actors out there who could use it for nefarious purposes!
 Only add people you trust!
-I'd recommend using a VPN/proxy if you're concerned, but also you're already connecting to the internet on a 20+ year old console, so...
+I'd recommend using a VPN/proxy if you're concerned, but also you're already connecting to the internet on a 20+ year old console, so... (although I do want to see how feasible integrating SSL is after the primary code is complete).

 ## To Do:
 - Add anti-spam functionality.
   Try to keep messages within 512 bytes (iirc Xbox 360 messages work this way, with a 500 character limit with the first 12 characters being reserved for the Gamertag).
 - Integrate some sort of user authentication?
 SSL?
 - Group chat support? (likely possible with one host as a message relay)